 Appeal to different interests

-They offer several differing classes depending on your experience level, interests and budget.
-They offer their introductory class, intermediate class and advanced herbalist class.
+They offer several different classes depending on your experience level, interests and budget.
+They offer their introductory class, intermediate class, and advanced herbalist class.
 These are great for building the basic foundation of herbal knowledge.
 The Herbal Academy also now offer a material medica course and an herbal fermentation course, which are part of their shorter course collection.

 The one thing I would change

 Overall I love The Herbal Academy.
 I get excited about their courses and the information I learn.
-I also love seeing when a new course comes out that i can add to my infinite to-do list.
-If your looking for an excellent resource for your own herbal studies, I’m sure they would benefit you too.
+I also love seeing when a new course comes out that I can add to my infinite to-do list.
+If you’re looking for an excellent resource for your own herbal studies, I’m sure they would benefit you too.